fenago/ml-bootcamp/Lab_3.md

 In
-the next chapter we will continue with this project on churn prediction.
+the next lab we will continue with this project on churn prediction.
 We will look at ways of evaluating binary classifiers and then use this information for tuning the model's performance.